πŸ—οΈ Garage Utilities Planning β€” Air, Vacuum, and Fume Extraction

 • Use standard central vac 2” thin-wall PVC (NOT schedule 40 plumbing PVC).

-• Pull a low-voltage control wire alongside the pipe (inlet activation signals).
+• Run the low-voltage control wire alongside the pipe on the surface.

 • Keep totally separate from fume extraction system.